ccy7701/pf-visualiser/docs/spec-coh-projection.md

 If `salary_paid_in_arrears = true`, salary is shifted by exactly one full month.

+For a projection month, salary is resolved from the previous work month.
+For example, a July projection row receives June salary, and an August projection row receives July salary.

+If `salary_paid_in_arrears = false`, salary is resolved from the same month as the projection row.

 No partial first-month proration is applied.

+Salary arrears in this module is a scenario-planning rule only.
+It does not consume live `Income:Salary` transactions, does not allocate salary receipts against unpaid accrual, and does not model workday-by-workday unpaid salary accrual.
+Those behaviors belong to the live Counter module.

 ### 4.7 PTPTN Logic